jeremenichelli/jeremenichelli.github.io/_posts/2016-05-12-font-loading-strategy-static-generated-sites.md

   var robotoFamily = new FontFaceObserver('Roboto');

   robotoFamily
     .load()
     .then(function() {
       document.documentElement.classList.add('fonts-loaded');
       // set mark on storage for future page views sessionStorage.setItem('fonts-loaded', true);
     });
 }
 ```

-This way the user will not see the text *switching* from one font family to the desired one on every page load.
+The user will not see the text *switching* from one font family to the desired one on every page load if the font files are already cached.

 ## The critical rendering path paradigm